-What is the Arts & Culture Loan Fund?
+What is the MacArthur Arts & Culture Loan Fund?

-- Operating loans to manage the uneven cash flow resulting from the timing of production costs, ticket sales, and grant and government revenue.
-Loans range in size from $10,000 to $150,000 with a one-year term, with potential for renewal.
-The interest rates vary.
+Operating lines of credit are a useful tool to help nonprofit arts organizations manage the uneven cash flows stemming from factors like the timing of production costs, ticket sales, and grant and government revenue.
+Loans are offered by program administrator IFF and program partner Fifth Third Bank, ranging in size from $10,000 to $150,000 (interest rates vary, and terms are typically one year, with potential for renewal).
+Interested?
+Start by contacting FMA.

 Is your organization eligible?

 The program is open to Chicago-area arts organizations that are grantees of the MacArthur Foundation or the MacArthur funds at the Prince Charitable Trusts and the Richard H. Driehaus Foundation.
 Your organization must have an annual budget between $250,000 and $5 million.

 Please contact FMA with any questions about the program or the application process.